devinrosen/project1_group1/README.md

 ![alt text](https://github.com/devinrosen/project1_group1/blob/main/images/Correlation.png?raw=true)

 ##### Correlation Analysis
-*	HPI and Inflation show a positive correlation, indicating that an increase in HPI is associated with an increase in Inflation.
+*	HPI and Inflation show a positive correlation, indicating that an increase in Inflation is associated with an increase in HPI and vice versa.
 *	Monthly Supply and Interest rate display a positive correlation, meaning that when Monthly Supply increases, Interest rates also tend to increase.
 *	Monthly Supply and Inflation demonstrate a negative correlation, explaining that an increase in Monthly Supply is associated to a decrease in Inflation.
 *	Monthly Supply and HPI show a negative correlation, suggesting that as Monthly Supply increases, HPI tends to decrease.